 Indradyumna Swami Maharaja (IDS) is a popular leader in the Hare Krishna movement, and thus along with considerable appreciation, he also attracts some criticism.
 Recently, following the emergence of revelations about Anirdesya Vapu Das (AVD), IDS provided a statement apologizing for having supported and endorsed AVD in the past.
 Since the release of that letter, several accusations/critiques have been leveled against IDS, particularly concerning his previous closeness with AVD, and concerning IDS’s own character and dealings with children.
-Some, who have been inspired by IDS’s dedicated preaching, kindness, and character have become disturbed by said accusations.
-What follows is an attempt to unpack and explore the major concerns in a manner that is fair and respectful to all parties.
-The objective is to consider the major concerns, as well as any evidence, and to draw some reasonable conclusions.
+Some, who have been inspired by IDS’s dedicated preaching, kindness, and character have become disturbed by said accusations, and what follows will an attempt to unpack and explore the major concerns (along with any evidence), in a manner that is fair and respectful to all parties, and to draw some reasonable conclusions.

 This note will likely prove most useful for devotees that are favorable to IDS and have some concerns they would like to intelligently work through.
 For those that have already rejected IDS, or judged him as being unqualified, this note may be of less perceived value.
 Perhaps though, what follows will at least help to weed out some of the less tenable accusations and critiques.

 To start, in 2022, complaints were lodged against AVD and after the ensuing investigation was completed ISKCON’s International Child Protection Office (CPO) published an Official Decision (in October, 2022), that found AVD guilty of sexual abuse.
 Decades prior to this recent and shocking revelation, AVD had also been found guilty of having used excessive corporal punishment on his students in the 1980s (including severe caning), when he was in charge of a boys’ school in Mayapur.